Digital Nomad Lifestyle

 Following the prophecies of the past 60 years, many things have become true.
 More than 50% of Europeans use a laptop or smartphone to go online.
 Innovative new products pop up on the market on a daily basis and are presented on the big stages of the world.

 Today you travel to gather international and practical experience on different continents.
 This mobile lifestyle is already a reality for many people.
-It stands for freedom of movement, independence and represents the modern society.
+It stands for freedom of movement, independence and is representative of the modern society.

 What jobs can you do as a digital nomad?